 7. Ganesh Chaturthi

 Another colorful festival back from the Indian mainland, this Hindu festival in Mauritius is a celebration of the Indian elephant Lord Ganesha.
 Celebrated to mark Lord Ganesha’s birthday, most Hindu people on the islands participate in worshipping of idols of Ganesha for some time before the idols are carried off to the nearest rivers and beaches for immersion ceremony.
 The immersion ceremony is usually accompanied by elaborate processions where people dress up and participate in activities and traditional and Bollywood dance.
+Out of all the hindu festivals in Mauritius, you should not miss out on this.

 2019 Date: September 2